-Other operating revenue consists of various fees that are collected, such as statement fees, unpaid toll notice fees and fees received for collecting revenue on behalf of other entities.
-Other operating revenue increased by 23% between fiscal years 2013 and 2014 and by another 28% between fiscal years 2014 and 2015.
-Each year, additional fees have been assessed and paid through CFX's unpaid toll notice program.
+Other operating revenue consists of various fees that are collected, such as statement fees, pay by plate fees and fees received for collecting revenue on behalf of other entities.
+Other operating revenue increased by 28% between fiscal years 2014 and 2015 and by another 20% between fiscal years 2015 and 2016.
+CFX replaced its unpaid toll notice program, with a pay by plate initiative, assessing a new fee schedule on every transaction not paid in the lane.